chrisputnam9/pcon/README.md

  - I and my team generally have it installed on our workstations already
  - Most systems I work with use the LAMP stack, so they typically have PHP available in the shell by default
  - It's good enough for most of my use-cases.
-If I need a compilable, fast, multi-platform, multi-threading language to build for wider distribution, I'll probably use [Go](http://golang.org).
+If I need a compiling, fast, multi-platform, multi-threading language to build for wider distribution, I'll probably use [Go](http://golang.org).